NIRALUser/NeuroRuler/docs/dependencies.rst

     This page describes what our dependencies are for and how to use them.
     Links to our related source code are provided.

-    Install dependencies with :code:`pip install -r requirements.txt`.

-    Generally, the commands here should be updated if there's a change.
-But if some command doesn't work, apply the :code:`-h` command line option, and you should be able to figure it out.

 .. contents::
     :depth: 3